-Are you considering a career in customer service?
-It’s a good choice and an occupation with a 5% increase in projected job growth over the next ten years.
-There are customer service jobs available in almost every industry.
+There are many job options for those considering a career in customer service.
+These positions are available in almost every industry.
 Top employers include call centers, brick-and-mortar and online retailers, credit card companies and agencies, insurance companies, and financial institutions.

 Top 10 Customer Service Jobs